dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/slack.md

 `dlt` works on the principle of [sources](../../general-usage/source) and [resources](../../general-usage/resource).

-### Source `slack_source`
+### Source `slack`

-It retrieves data from Slack's API and returns resources conversations, conversations_history, and access_logs.
+It retrieves data from Slack's API and fetches Slack Conversations, History, Users info and logs.

 ```python
 @dlt.source(name="slack", max_table_nesting=2)